ppamidimarri/TCM2ndHome/README.md

 8. `sudo systemctl enable tcm-downloadTC`
 9. `sudo reboot`

-The service `downloadTC` now becomes part of the service group `tcm` that you setup when you installed `TeslaCamMerge` at your primary home.
+The service `tcm-downloadTC` now becomes part of the service group `tcm` that you setup when you installed `TeslaCamMerge` at your primary home.
 You can start and stop it individually, or with the rest of the group.

 Now your setup is complete!